Real-4339/UDTP/Documentation/doc.md

 If i wasnt able to do terminal without separate thread i would do that, but it is what it is.
 I used `threading` library for that.

 So i have running cli in diff thread, that is listening on commands from user and sending them to core app.
-Where were the main logic running.
+Where is the main logic running.

 ## Core Idea